tkohli/100-days-of-code/README.md

 ## Day 4 - 29/01/2021
 Finally started Data structure core topics, today I finished arrays both static and dynamic , representation of arrays in memory and basic of different operations.
 ## Day 5 - 30/01/2021
 Today I completed Linked list, hash tables and all of their common operations and will try to start stacks.
-I also have to make pages for website.
+I also have to make pages for my website.
 I am officially running late!
+## Day 6 - 31/01/2021
+Stacks are now completed working on string ,graphs and tree.
+I am weak in these topic so I will be spending little bit more time understanding them.
+Tommorow will be last day of this data structure crash course.
+Then I will start OOP in python.